popcron/gizmos/README.md

 ## Custom drawers
 The ability to add custom drawers is possible.
 Inherit from the `Drawer` class and implement the `Draw` method.
 To see an example of drawing a line using a custom drawer, look at the `LineDrawer.cs` file.

-## Built in drawers
+## API
-- Line
+- `Gizmos.Line` = Draws a line from point a to b.
+Equivalent to Gizmos.DrawLine
+- `Gizmos.Square` = Draws a 2D square in the XY plane
+- `Gizmos.Cube` = Draws a 3D cube in world space with orientation and scale parameters.
+Equivalent to Gizmos.DrawWireCube
+- `Gizmos.Bounds` = Draws a representation of a Bounds object
+- `Gizmos.Cone` = Draws a cone with specified orientation, length and angle
-- Cube = Can be used to draw squares too.
+- `Gizmos.Sphere` = Draws a 3D sphere.
+Equivalent to Gizmos.DrawWireSphere
-- Circle = Can be used to draw spheres as well.
+- `Gizmos.Circle` = Draws a 2D circle that is oriented to the camera by default

 ## Notes
 The package uses the same class name as the built-in gizmo class, because of this, you will need to use an alias to point to the right class ('using Gizmos = Popcron.Gizmos').